 As a result, the energy of the spin system decreases and this is accompanied by a transfer of heat from the system.
 This procedure is termed "thermal relaxation" and is symbolized by T1.
 (Due to original studies performed in solids, which are characterized by a crystalline lattice, it is also termed "spin-lattice relaxation").

 A radiofrequency field with a B1 oscillating magnetic field component is applied perpendicular to the main magnetic field Bo.
 The radiofrequency is chosen to be equal to the precession frequency of the spins.
 Initially, Mo is aligned with Bo but due to the torque by B1, it will be tipped out of alignment.
 Only when the frequency is identical to the precession can M and B1 remain "locked together in the appropriate relation for tipping and energy exchange".
 As a result the initial magnetisation Mo (Mz) is converted to a net transverse magnetization Mxy.
 In this state, there is phase coherence of the spins in the xy plane.
-Following this, the radiofrequency pulse is stopped.
-In the absence of the B1 torque, the net magnetisation will decay towards the z direction and electromagnetic energy will be released/emitted.
-The emitted electromagnetic energy will be captured by a coil, thereby providing a magnetic resonance signal.
+It is the Mxy magnetization component that induces a current in the coil and thereby generates a magnetic resonance signal.
+Subsequently, after the end of the radiofrequency pulse is stopped, in the absence of the B1 torque, the net magnetisation will decay.
 The decay or dephasing of the transverse magnetization Mxy is termed T2 relaxation or "spin-spin relaxation".

 Net Magnetization (M) - What is net magnetization and how does it apply to NMR? http://mriquestions.com/net-magnetization-m.html

 How Magnetization Develops - Does the net magnetization (M) just instantly appear? http://mriquestions.com/does-m-instantly-appear.html